Australian Alpine Walking Track – AAWT

 Rescue in alpine and remote areas is difficult and can place emergency services at risk.
 Conservative decision-making is critical.

-You can find extensive information about preparation and hiking safely in the Bushwalking Victoria - Bushwalking Manual
+You can find extensive information about preparation and hiking safely in the Bushwalking Victoria - Bushwalking Manual.

 Environmental Care